SchmollerLab/Cell_ACDC/README.md

 ### Updating Cell-ACDC installed from source

-To update Cell-ACDC installed from source, open a terminal window, navigate to the Cell-ACDC folder and run the command
+To update Cell-ACDC installed from source, open a terminal window, navigate to the Cell_ACDC folder and run the command
 ```
 git pull
 ```